Matti Turkia: Civil war and exile

 In May 1917 Turkia met Vladimir Lenin, who promised to support Finnish independence.
 Turkia, together with Edvard Gylling and K. H. Wiik, had argued against revolution but considered it inevitable.
-By the autumn on 1917 Turkia was advocating the establishment of a workers guard as he considered the police reserves to be a capitalist guard.
-He was against calling the workers guard as Red Guard as it would alarm the public and wanted the guards armed.
+By the autumn of 1917, Turkia was advocating the establishment of a workers' guard as he considered the police reserves to be a capitalist guard.
+He was against calling the workers' guard the Red Guard as it would alarm the public, and wanted the guards armed.
 He was commander-in-chief of the guards in October/November 1917 and during the general strike.

 Following the Finnish Revolution, Turkia resigned as party secretary and was appointed as Procurator in the Finnish People's Delegation (the revolutionary government) on 28 January 1918.
 He was also appointed to the Supreme Leading Committee of the Red Guards (the army of the revolutionary government).
 One of his first tasks as procurator was to investigate the death of MP Antti Mikkola.
 Although several culprits were identified, the rapid progress of the Finnish Civil War meant that the revolutionary government didn't have time to punish the culprits.

 In March/April 1918 revolutionary government chairman Kullervo Manner sent Turkia to Petrograd to seek assistance for the Red Guards.
 Following the Red defeat in May 1918 Turkia stayed in Soviet Russia where he was a member of the Finnish Labor Executive Committee.
 He was unwillingly embroiled in recurring conflicts between exiled Finnish revolutionaries.
 Unable to speak Russian, he was dependent on his compatriots.

 In the summer of 1922, Turkia and his family were able to cross back into Finland on the fourth attempt.
 The family went from Viipuri to Tampere and on to Sweden where Turkia successfully applied for citizenship.
 The family soon returned to Finland but Turkia remained in Stockholm where he edited the Social-Demokraten from 1922 to 1927.
 He also wrote for Kansan Lehti, Raivaaja and Nykyaika using the pen name Emigrantti.